 Andrew Sixsmith, PhD

-Andrew Sixsmith is the Director of the STAR Institute, the joint Scientific Director of AGE-WELL NCE, and a professor in the Department of Gerontology at SFU.
+Andrew Sixsmith is the Director of the STAR Institute, the Associate Scientific Director of AGE-WELL NCE, and a professor in the SFU Gerontology department.
 He is past President of the International Society of Gerontechnology and was previously Director of the Gerontology Research Centre and Deputy Director of the IRMACS Centre at SFU.
 His research interests include aging, social isolation, technologies to connect people, technology for independent living, technology policy and the digital divide, theories and methods in aging and understanding the innovation process.
 His work has involved him in a leadership and advisory role in numerous major international research projects and initiatives with academic, government and industry partners.
 He received his doctorate from the University of London and was previously a lecturer at the University of Liverpool in the Institute of Human Ageing and Department of Primary Care.

 Pam Borghardt is the Managing Director of the SFU STAR Institute.
 She is responsible for the overall management of the Institute including staff supervision and financial management.
 Pam has been affiliated with the AGE-WELL Network since the proposal development stage and spent most of 2017 as their Acting Managing Director.
 Previous to that she was the Managing Director of the highly successful SFU IRMACS Centre for over 12 years.